Funded PhD and Postdoc Positions in Mechatronics and Reinforcement Learning in Surgical and Wearable Robots at New York University

 About Biomechatronics lab and New York University

-The Biomechatronics Lab is a 1,300 sq. ft. research facility equipped with a state-of-the-art motion capture system, humanoid platforms, legged robots, advanced physiological measurement devices, high-performance motors, cameras, IMUs, and more.
-Our lab is located at the NYU Center for Robotics and Embodied Intelligence, a 6,800 sq. ft. interdisciplinary research space dedicated to robotics and intelligent systems.
+The Biomechatronics Lab is a 1,300 sq. ft. research facility equipped with a state-of-the-art motion capture system, humanoid platforms, legged robots, custom surgical robots, wearable exoskeletons, robotic prostheses, advanced physiological measurement devices, high-performance motors, cameras, IMUs, and other cutting-edge tools.
+The lab is housed within the NYU Center for Robotics and Embodied Intelligence, a 6,800 sq. ft. interdisciplinary space dedicated to advancing robotics and intelligent systems.

-The Tandon School of Engineering at NYU is recognized globally for excellence in engineering, computer science, and translational research, offering state-of-the-art facilities for students and faculty engaged in robotics, control, and biomedical engineering.
-NYU has a strong and growing research cluster in robotics, machine learning, and rehabilitation engineering, supported by interdisciplinary collaborations across the university.
-Located in the heart of New York City, one of the world’s most vibrant technology centers.
-NYU is surrounded by major research centers and offices of leading tech companies, including Meta, Google, Amazon, Samsung, IBM, and NVIDIA.
-This unique ecosystem offers exceptional opportunities for academic-industry collaboration.
-Additionally, NYU Langone Health, one of the top-ranked medical centers in the country, provides a strong clinical partner environment for translational and human-subject research.
-Our lab is equipped with advanced robotic and biomedical systems to support cutting-edge research and technology transfer.
+NYU Tandon School of Engineering is internationally recognized for excellence in engineering, computer science, and translational research, providing world-class facilities for robotics, control, and biomedical engineering.
+NYU has built a strong and growing research cluster in robotics, machine learning, and rehabilitation engineering, fostered through collaborations across multiple disciplines.
+Located in the heart of New York City, one of the world’s most dynamic technology hubs, NYU is surrounded by leading research centers and the offices of major technology companies including Meta, Google, Amazon, Samsung, IBM, and NVIDIA.
+This ecosystem provides exceptional opportunities for academic–industry collaboration.
+In addition, NYU Langone Health, one of the top-ranked medical centers in the United States, offers a strong clinical partnership for translational and human-subject research.
+The Biomechatronics Lab leverages these resources with advanced robotic and biomedical systems to support cutting-edge research, interdisciplinary collaboration, and technology transfer.

 Hao Su, Ph.D.